baris-inandi/bfgo/README.md

-# Brainfuck
+# bfgo

-brainfuck-go is an overengineered brainfuck toolkit written in Go.
+bfgo is an overengineered BF toolkit written in Go.

 ## Features